BOUGIE APOCALYPSE

 Sarah’s hands trembled slightly when she lowered the shotgun, but her eyes were bright.
 Mikey stared at her like she’d grown ten feet tall.
 Tom gave a slow nod of approval.

-“Evaluation,” you said calmly.
+“Evaluation,” I said calmly.
 “Sarah, that 590 ran like it was made for you tonight.
 Good stance, good eyes, good follow-through.
 Tom, you’re solid backup.
 Mikey, you stayed calm and out of the way — that matters more than you know.
 We’re turning into a team.”

-Right then you decided it was time.
+Right then I decided it was time.

 “Tomorrow we start handgun work.
 Glock 19s.
 Grip, sight picture, trigger press.
 The rifles are loud and they run out of ammo.
 Pistols work even if the rifle is dry.”

-You spooned out fresh bowls of ham and beans and passed the hot sauce.
+I spooned out fresh bowls of ham and beans and passed the hot sauce.

 “Damn right it does.
 Eat up.
 World’s still ending tomorrow… but we’re ending it slower.”